berry-ordivo/automation-attendance/README.md

 	- ![creating repository secret 2 ](./images/ss/6.png)
 - then, create a secret like this
 	- ![creating repository secret 2](./images/ss/4.png)
-- get yout langitude and longitude from gmaps
+- get your langitude and longitude from gmaps
 	- ![pointing lat long from gmpas](./images/ss/5.png)
 - go to action tab and accept the tnc
 	- ![accept tnc action](./images/ss/7.png)